aljithkj02/NOTES/Docker.md

 ### None
 - In none network the containers are not attached with any network and doesn't have any access to the external network or other containers.
 - They run in an isolated network.

+### Host
+- When using the host network mode, the container shares the network stack with the host.
+- It means the container uses the host's network interface, and network services running on the host can be accessed directly from the container.
+- In this mode, containers do not have their own network namespace.